-Character: Urgs are quarrelsome and enjoy combat, but they are quick to submit to the orders of those that they consider to be an authority figure.
+Character: Urgs have a reputation for being quarrelsome and enjoying combat, but quick to submit to the orders of those that they consider to be an authority figure.
 They enjoy participating in military activities with a bit of pomp and ceremony, particularly when being observed by superiors.
-Within their species, they value honours and medals very highly as symbols of status, and have a hightened (if fragile) sense of pride.
+Within their species, they value honours and medals very highly as symbols of status, and have a heightened (if fragile) sense of pride.

 Appearance: Urgs are physrepped by a full-face balaclava “orc” style mask.
 The colour of the mask can vary, usually between black and olive-green or beige.

 Species Keywords: Humanoid

 Abilities: Urgs are naturally tough, and start with 4 locational body hits and a Death Count of 300 seconds.

 The Wrathians are a species from the blighted moon of Leto’s Wrath II-C in the Grus Sector.
 The star around which their homeworld orbits is a colossal red giant, which is renowned for its furious coronal ejections.
 Leto’s Wrath II-C orbits a hydrogen gas giant at significant distance from the star.
 The protective envelope of Leto’s Wrath II’s magnetosphere and regular periods of eclipsing allowed life to develop on what would otherwise be a molten cinder.
 Despite this protection, the active star’s electromagnetic disruptions made it very difficult for the Wrathian’s society to develop reliable electronics, and they had only just entered the digital age when they were discovered by the Ascendancy in 3104 PT.